 First, use your binoculars and a spotting scope to pick at least five distinguishable landmarks you’re confident you can see at different points during your approach.
 I always pick five just to make sure I can see at least one at any point.
 Remember, once you leave your elevated perch, the visibility will change several times throughout the stalk.

 After you have five distinguishable landmarks, take a small digital camera and snap some photos.
-No, I don’t recommend a cellphone unless you plan to attach the phone to your spotting scope.
+No, I don’t recommend a smartphone unless you plan to attach the phone to your spotting scope.
 I like a high-zoom, packable digital camera that allows me to quickly zoom and snap pictures of each of my chosen landmarks.
 Why?
-There is nothing better than having an up-close image of your landmarks to revert back to during your stalk.
+There is nothing better than having an up-close image of your landmarks to refer to during your stalk.
 Countless times I’ve used my camera and binos to double and triple check my landmarks during a stalk.
 Having a quality digital image of each landmark will pay off in spades for you.

 You have your photos.
 You have your landmarks.
-However, you’re still not ready to start inching across the earth like a worm.
+But you’re still not ready to start inching across the earth like a worm.
 If you’ve come into the modern age you most likely have a GPS with topographical map capabilities.
-If not, you need to invest in one of these small, handheld devices.
+If not, consider investing in one of these small, handheld devices.
 The GPS will show you your exact position, allowing you to estimate the targeted animal’s exact position and the location of each landmark.
 During the stalk, you can use the GPS in conjunction with your digital photos to better triangulate your distance from your target.